desci-labs/desci-codex/docs/gitbook/data-layer-definition/entities/profiles.md

 -----END PGP SIGNATURE-----
 ```

-The resulting message is then made available on the relevant platform, for example in the user profile.&#x20;
+The resulting message is then made available on the relevant platform, for example in the user profile.

 As a third party that wants to verify the identity of this user, first save the user's public key to a file called `key.asc`, and the signed message as `msg.asc`.
 Then, decrypt the message: